shawnthompson/resume/README.md

 Web (Front end) Specialist (front end) - Web Channel Office - Usability and Design Team

 *   Develop and maintain [GCWeb theme](https://github.com/wet-boew/GCWeb) for the Government of Canada's [Web Experience Toolkit (WET)](https://github.com/wet-boew) project on [GitHub.com](https://github.com/).
-*   Work with the early adopters of the [Canada.ca](http://canada.ca/en/index.html) theme in implementing the theme on their own websites.
+*   Work with the early adopters of the [Canada.ca](https://canada.ca/en/) theme in implementing the theme on their own websites.
 *   Prepare procedures for colleagues to explain how to use git and how to publish to the Canada.ca theme on Github.com.
-*   Chair weekly “codesprints” at Concordia University to encourage students and staff  involvement in the Government of Canada’s open source Web Experience Toolkit project.
+*   Chaired weekly “codesprints” at Concordia University to encourage students and staff involvement in the Government of Canada’s open source Web Experience Toolkit project.
 *   Host spontaneous learning sessions with colleagues on various current web technologies such as Git, node.js and the Web Experience Toolkit version 4.0.
 *   Built the [servicecanada.gc.ca](http://servicecanada.gc.ca) template using the WET version 3.1.8 framework.